hoang-tran/hoang-tran.github.io/_drafts/5-things-i-do-to-keep-me-up-to-date-with-latest-ios-development.md

 * Follow interesting people, especially famous iOS developers.
 * Unfollow unrelated ones.

+If you follow enough great people, you'll start to see the benefit.

+Everytime you open your Twitter feed, you see something interesting.
+That helps a lot on giving you ideas and getting inspired.

 ## What do iOS developers usually tweet about?

 Well, they tweet about pretty much everything, just like any normal human being.